If your child has a nosebleed, have him sit down and lean his head forward slightly, pinch his nostrils, and maintain pressure for about 10 minutes.

 Photo: Alexandra Linteau

-Bleeding often occurs when the nose is irritated after a cold or when a child has put a finger or object in a nostril.
+Bleeding can occur when the nose is irritated after a cold or when a child has put a finger or object in a nostril.
 Nosebleeds are generally harmless.

 If your child is bleeding from the nose, follow these steps: